shaojiankui/JKCategories/README.md

 ### Manually

-Copy JKCategories folder to your project.
+Copy JKCategories folder to your project

+## Usage
+import the header file into any class where you wish to make use of the functionality such ass **#import "NSArray+JKSafeAccess.h"** ,Not recommended for import all the header files of JKCategories into pch or baseclass

+####onekey import all categories of framework

+"JKUIKit.h","JKFoundation.h","JKCoreData.h","JKCoreLocation.h","JKMapKit.h","JKQuartzCore.h"
+#### onekey import all categories of all frameworks

+"JKCategories.h",

+## Content
-## Foundation
+### Foundation
 * NSArray
 * NSBundle
 * NSData